zowe/docs-site/docs/user-guide/cli-using-initializing-team-configuration.md

     - Your username and password.

-    A default profile is added to the configuration file in the `.zowe` root directory.
+    A default profile is added to the configuration file in the `.zowe` home directory.

-**Note:** To add a profile to a configuration file in the current working directory, enter the base command without the option: `zowe config init`.
+**Note:** To add a profile to a configuration file in the current working directory, enter the base command without the `--global-config` option: `zowe config init`.

 **Using Certificates:**